ohcnetwork/admission_task/shared/Test.md

 ## Specification

-1. The app can be run in the console with `./tasks`.
+1. The app can be run in the console with `./task`.

-2. The app should read from and write to a tasks.txt text file.
+2. The app should read from and write to a task.txt text file.
 Each task occupies a single line in this file.
 Each line in the file should be in this format :

    ```
    p task